izzetbiophysicist/MELT/README.md

 Use PyRosetta to apply mutagenesis and relax the displaced structures.
 Output: Mutated, relaxed PDB files with desired dynamic properties.

-Validate the protein dynamics using molecular dynamics, and if possible confirm the folds using AlphaFold
+Validate the protein dynamics using molecular dynamics, and if possible confirm the structures using AlphaFold